getbubblenow/bubble-docs/api/boot.md

 ### No Bubbles
 If there are zero bubble objects in the results with `state` of `running`, `starting`, or `restoring` then present a screen that tells the user they have no bubble currently running.

 This screen should have a button to "Launch a New Bubble".
-This button opens a URL by appending `/new_bubble` to the sage URL that was used to login.
+This button opens a URL by appending `/new_bubble` to the sage URL that was used to login, and using the "appLogin" scheme to automatically log the user in.

-For example, based on the `boot.json` shown above, this would be `https://example.bubblev.com/new_bubble`.
+For example, based on the `boot.json` shown above, this would be `https://example.bubblev.com/appLogin?session=some-session-id&uri=/new_bubble`

 ## Determine the Node Base URI
 Once a node is selected (automatically if there is only one, or by user selection if more than one), then